alexed1/LightningFlowComponents/flow_screen_components/dynamicQuestionFSC/README.md

 ## Set Default Values ##

 You can set default values for the following elements:

 ParentQuestion: this must be a STRING 'yes' or 'no'.

 RadioButtonGroup, TextField, ListBox: set in Flow to a string value or a string variable

+Checkbox : set in Flow to a boolean value